Diabetic neuropathy is a nerve disease in diabetes. It is one of the devastating complications of diabetes.

 - Pain

 These symptoms are usually worse at night and can interfere with sleep.
-Initially, diabetic peripheral neuropathy affects the toes, which progresses to the entire foot.
-Eventually neuropathy can progress to the entire lower leg.
-Later in the course of the disease, it can also affect your hands.
+Initially, Diabetic Peripheral Neuropathy affects the toes, which can slowly progresses to affect the entire foot.
+Eventually, neuropathy may progress to the entire lower leg.
+Later in the course of the disease, it can also affect your hands as well.

-Diabetic neuropathy often starts years before a person gets the diagnosis of diabetes.
-An oral glucose tolerance test (OGTT) can diagnose diabetes as well as pre-diabetes many years earlier.
+Diabetic Peripheral Neuropathy may start years before a person gets the diagnosis of Diabetes.
+An oral glucose tolerance test (OGTT) can diagnose Diabetes as well as pre-diabetes many years earlier.

 Complications Of Diabetic Peripheral Neuropathy